-It’s quite common for energy levels to fluctuate throughout the day.
+It's pretty common for energy levels to fluctuate throughout the day.
 Nevertheless, it may be challenging to learn how to maintain your energy.
-There are numerous factors that can affect it and we will share some of those that may hold the answers you are looking for.
+Numerous factors can affect it, and we will share some of those that may hold the answers you are looking for.

 Eat well